Table of Contents

 Understanding Your Rights As A Vehicle Owner

-The Automotive Repair Act provides you with certain protections, ensuring a fair and transparent experience:
+The Automotive Repair Act provides you with certain protections, preserving a fair and transparent experience:

 - Invoice Upon Completion — Once all the repairs are finished, the auto shop must provide you with an invoice detailing the final parts and labor charges.
-After getting your car back from the shop, you should cross-check the repairs with the invoice.
+After retrieving your car from the shop, review the repairs against the invoice to ensure they match.

-- Request for Replaced Parts — You have the right to ask for the parts that were replaced in your vehicle to be returned to you.
+- Request for Replaced Parts — You have the right to request that the parts replaced in your vehicle be returned to you.
 It’s a good practice to request this before authorizing the repair estimate.

-When facing car repairs after an accident or merely for regular maintenance, you must know your rights as a vehicle owner.
-The best way to do this is to review your automobile service contracts, extended warranties, and other repair agreements.
+When facing car repairs after an accident or merely for regular maintenance, you have to know your rights as a vehicle owner.
+You can accomplish this by reviewing automobile service contracts, extended warranties, and other repair agreements.

 Different Types Of Car Repair Shops